BTC (The Bahamas)

 BTC, or the Bahamas Telecommunications Company, is the primary telecommunications provider for the Bahamas, headquartered in Nassau, New Providence.
 It is partly government owned and offers telephone, internet and wireless services.

 BTC offers telephone, internet and wireless services.
-In New Providence and Grand Bahama, it operates a GSM based EDGE, HSPA, HSPA+ and LTE network.
-Dual-class shares are 49% economic shares/49% voting shares of BTC are owned by the Government of the Bahamas, with 49% economic shares/51% voting shares owned by Cable & Wireless Communications and 2% economic shares in a national trust.
+In New Providence and Grand Bahama, it operates a GSM-based EDGE, HSPA, HSPA+ and LTE network.
+The government of the Bahamas owns 49% of its economic shares and 49% of its voting shares.
+Cable & Wireless Communications owns 49% of its economic shares and 51% of its voting shares, and 2% of its economic shares are in a national trust.

 History

-1892- Late 1990s
+From 1892 to the late 1990s

 In 1892, a telegraph cable was laid between Jupiter, Florida and the western district of New Providence, coming ashore in Goodman’s Bay, Bahamas.
 The area then became known as "Cable Beach."
 On October 5, 1906, the first telephone system was introduced with 150 subscribers in Nassau.

-Bimini got wireless telegraphy in 1920 and Grand Bahama opened its first Telegraph Station in West End in 1925.
+Wireless telegraphy was introduced to Bimini in 1920 and Grand Bahama opened its first Telegraph Station in West End in 1925.
 On December 16, 1933, the first telephone service to the United States from the Bahamas was introduced.

-After World War II, the Telecommunications Department, of The Bahamas began to make steady progress in its development.
+After World War II, the Telecommunications Department of The Bahamas began to make steady progress in its development.
 Frequency shifters, the first in the Caribbean, were installed in 1946.
-An automatic time of day announcer was installed in Nassau in 1951, the very first outside of the continental US.
-Nine years later, in 1960, a Forward Tropospheric Scatter was installed between Delaporte and Florida City, the second of its kind in this hemisphere, the first being in Cuba.
+An automatic time of day announcer was installed in Nassau in 1951, the very first outside of the continental United States.
+Nine years later, in 1960, a forward tropospheric scatter was installed between Delaporte and Florida City, the second of its kind in this hemisphere, the first being in Cuba.

 In 1966, the Government of The Bahamas, by an Act of Parliament, incorporated the Telecommunications Department as the Bahamas Telecommunications Corporation, a quasi-governmental corporation, known as Batelco.
-In 1967, the formerly expatriate-run Batelco got its first all-Bahamian Executive team, under the direction of R.E.
-Knowles, the first Bahamian General Manager.
+In 1967, the formerly expatriate-run Batelco got its first all-Bahamian executive team, under the direction of R.E.
+Knowles, the first Bahamian general manager.

 In 1971, direct distance dialing was introduced for Batelco operators and in 1972, under new general manager Aubrey E. Curling, a $7 million submarine cable was installed from West Palm Beach to Eight Mile Rock through a joint venture agreement between AT&T and Batelco.